Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 Using your common sense is not just a suggestion but a crucial responsibility when traveling to any destination, including Uganda.
 You must exercise the same level of caution and judgment that you would employ in your own country.

 By asking yourself if you would engage in certain activities or behaviors at Home, you can make informed decisions about what is appropriate and safe in Uganda.
-For instance, wearing expensive jewelry or carrying large amounts of cash could attract unwanted attention.
+For instance, wearing expensive jewelry or carrying large amounts of Cash could attract unwanted attention.
 Keeping a low profile, avoiding such flashy displays of wealth, and being mindful of your personal belongings are all sensible practices to minimize the risk of becoming a target for petty crime.

 Read more about Common Sense – Do not Leave Home without it.

-2. Avoid a Self-Drive Safari in Uganda:
+2. Avoid Homelf-Drive Safari in Uganda:

 Read more here about self-drive.